stanislawkrowicki/put-ask/readme.md

 ## 🔧 Execution
-PCB has been *mostly* succesfully produced.
-We well leave few notes descriing conclusions about what went wront or what has fullfilled our hopes.
+The PCB has been *mostly* successfully produced.
+We will leave a few notes describing our conclusions about what went wrong and what met or exceeded our expectations.

-- Power Management Unit failure: To be honest, I still don't know what went wrong.
-Despite the design being according to the datasheet, the IC has been failing, producing heat that desoldered the chip itself.
-After a few attempts and considering the deadline, I gave up on the idea of a remote power supply.
-If I were to do this again, I would design a separate board responsible for the power supply only.
+- Power Management Unit Failure: To be honest, I still don’t know exactly what went wrong.
+The design followed the datasheet, but the IC consistently failed, producing enough heat to desolder itself.
+After several attempts and considering the project deadline, I abandoned the idea of a remote power supply.
+If I were to do this again, I’d design a separate board dedicated solely to power management.

-- The input-only pins (*IO35, IO34*) are not equipped with internal pull-ups.
-I didn't design external resistors for that purpose.
+- Input-Only Pins (IO35, IO34): These pins lack internal pull-up resistors, and I neglected to include external ones in the design.

-- The WS2812 segment isn't working due to a really silly bug.
-The collector of the *Q1* transistor is not pulled up to 5V.
+- WS2812 Segment Issue: This one’s due to a simple oversight: the collector of the Q1 transistor isn’t pulled up to 5V, which prevents proper operation of the LED segment.

-- The USB-C port should have been placed with bigger mounting pads; it is hard to solder the socket.
+- USB-C Port Soldering Difficulty: The mounting pads for the USB-C connector are too small, making the socket difficult to solder reliably.
+Larger pads would have made assembly easier.

 ---